-Do you have a mobility issue that’s keeping you from enjoying life to its fullest?
-Have you been scouring the internet looking for reviews and information about the best electric wheelchairs and mobility scooters on the market today, trying to narrow your search?
+Do you have a mobility issue keeping you from enjoying life to its fullest?
+Are you searching the internet for reviews and information about the best electric wheelchairs and mobility scooters today, trying to narrow your search?

-If you answered yes to either of those questions, then you’re going to enjoy our in-depth brand review of ForceMech power wheelchairs.
+If you answered yes to either of those questions, you will enjoy our in-depth brand review of ForceMech power wheelchairs.

 An Image Sample of Forcemech Power Wheelchair Voyager R2